fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 The information on valid barcodes and the relationship of barcode to sample are taken from the :ref:`icell8_well_list_file`.

-Each set of FASTQs are stored in their own directories:
+Each set of Fastqs are stored in their own directories:
 ``fastqs.barcodes`` and ``fastqs.samples``.
 Note that the read pairs themselves are the same in each set.

-The standard QC procedure is run on each set of FASTQS (barcodes and samples) and QC reports are generated for each.
+The standard QC procedure is run on each set of FastqS (barcodes and samples) and QC reports are generated for each.

 Outputs and reports